jingxuyy/PDATC-NCPMKL/README.md

 We proposed a model PDATC-NCPMKL based on multiple kernel learning and network consistency projection algorithm.
 By integrating multi-source information of drugs (drug target protein, drug side effect, drug interaction, drug fingerprint, and drug-ATC code association), several drug kernels were constructed.
 In the same way, the ATC code kernels were set up.
 The drug and ATC code kernels were fused into a unified drug kernel and ATC code kernel by a multiple kernel learning algorithm and a kernel integrated scheme.
 On the other hand, the drug-ATC code association adjacency matrix was reformulated by a variant of **weighted K nearest known neighbors (WKNKN)**.
 Above kernels and matrix were fed into the network consistency projection to generate the association score matrix.
 The model was tested on the ATC codes at **the second, third and fourth levels** using **ten-fold cross-validation**.
 For detailed descriptions on the model and results, please refer to our article.

-In our problem setting of ATC prediction,
-The input is 5 matrices:

-1. Drug-atc matrix.
-2. Drug-target protein matrix.
-3. Drug-fingerprint matrix.
-4. Drug-side effect matrix.
-5. Drug-interaction matrix.

-The output is the predicted score matrix and the true label matrix.
-Drug fingerprint information 1024 dimensional vectors were obtained using SMILES information of drugs using RDKit, an open-source chemical framework.
-Our PDATC-NCPMKL forecast is outlined below:

 ![](model.png)

-For each module of the above process please read our paper.

 ## Requirements